 In understanding client help-seeking behavior, it is not only the psychological, anatomical, or biological factors that influence action toward seeking help.
 It is primarily the psychosocial influences that reflect the client's daily life as a social human being (Kurtz & Chalfant, 1991).
 Therefore, social workers need to be mindful that in implementing a health counseling approach to practice, providing educational information alone is not enough.
 Interaction between the social worker and the client that focuses on the development of specific skills is necessary.
 In health counseling, the focus is on increasing psychoeducation while taking this knowledge and developing concrete skills to address the problem (Lewis, Sperry, & Carlson, 1993).
-There are three basic areas that generally constitute the process of health counseling: (a) a focus on educational skill building; (b) a focus on personal control; and (c) a focus on the social environment (Lewis, Sperry, & Carlson, 1993)
+There are three basic areas that generally constitute the process of health counseling: (a) a focus on the social environment (Lewis, Sperry, & Carlson, 1993)